 UCACCMET31: Methods and Statistics III (Structural Equation Modeling: The Analysis of "Causal" Models)

-This course is aimed at students in social, behavioral, and economic sciences who plan to go into research.
-Theories in social, behavioral, and economic science are becoming more complex as modern research produces data that requires sophisticated analysis methods.
-As a result, social scientists use increasingly complex statistical modeling to test their theories.
-Modern modeling software avoids difficult mathematical equations.
-The emergence of these powerful and easy-to-use modeling tools makes it important for students to understand both the possibilities and limitations of such techniques.
+This course is aimed at students in social, behavioural, and economic sciences who plan to go into research.
+Theories in social, behavioural, and economic science are becoming more complex as modern research produces data that requires sophisticated analysis methods.
+As a result, social scientists use increasingly complex statistical modelling to test their theories.
+Modern modelling software avoids difficult mathematical equations.
+The emergence of these powerful and easy-to-use modelling tools makes it important for students to understand both the possibilities and limitations of such techniques.